 The meow is most commonly used by kittens to get the attention of the mother.
 Not many adult cats actually meow, they do a variation of one of the sounds below.
 Adult cats who do meow, do it for food, just as they did as kittens.

 The trill is a mixture of a chatter and a meow in one.
 It is not a common sound made by cats, but if you have one that trills, consider it a special treat.
-Such a beautiful sound.
+It’s such a beautiful sound!

 The growl is a sound that most feline species make while fighting or taking down prey.
 It is deep, raspy, and full of aggression.